cypof/objectfabric/index.md

 ## Versioning for Web Resources

-This work is an exploration of a very simple idea.
+This work explores a very simple idea.
 Instead of changing a resource in-place, e.g. with an HTTP PUT, a client adds a new version, e.g., with a POST of a [JSON Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-03) description of the change.

-It offers a surprising set of benefits.
-ObjectFabric is a library that makes this type of architecture simple.
+This way to represent resources allows permanent caching, as it is immutable, and low bandwith use, as only deltas are sent when updating a resource.
+Logging comes for free, as changes form a history, like source control or Big Data systems.

+ObjectFabric is a library for change representations.
+It offers types like map, array, or counter, for which it can create and apply changes, and remove old ones where space matters.
+It works on most platforms thanks to the [GWT](https://developers.google.com/web-toolkit) and [IKVM](http://www.ikvm.net) recompilers.

 ## Real-Time Sync

-By sending changes which are deltas relative to previous versions, an application can efficiently keep a resource in sync with a server.
+Change representations can be sent over WebSocket to keep a resource in sync between a server and a client.
 Instead of a static document,

 <img class="rest" src="/images/rest.png"/>